shaunporwal/make-planning-notes-for-nate/README.md

 Requires:
 - `GITHUB_ACCESS_TOKEN` in .env file
 - `MSK_EMAIL` in .env file (for email functionality)
-- Ollama running locally with llama3.1:70b model
+- Ollama running locally with llama3.1:70b model or openai api key in .env file.